Deewiant/Mycology/readme.txt

 Mycology changelog:
 -------------------

+	2008-09-06    - Fixed a misspelled error message in mycouser.b98 for Befunge-93 interpreters.
 	2008-08-30    - Fixed the case where SCKE is included in SOCK.
 	2008-08-28    - SOCK and SCKE fixed: much code still assumed that A overwrites the original socket, and thus wrong sockets were